eng-gabrielscardoso/gabrielscardoso/README.md

 ## Summary

-This is a simple personal portfolio to expand and improve my professional portfolio and be a way to demonstrate my skills, my experiences and be in contact with me.
-Also, in future this project will be refactored to be a white-labelled portfolio solution for any developer, enough cloning and configuring to be setted up and go on production.
+This is a simple personal portfolio to expand and improve my professional portfolio and be a way to demonstrate my skills, and experiences and be in contact with me.
+Also, in future, this project will be refactored to be a white-labelled portfolio solution for any developer, with enough cloning and configuring to be set up and go on production.

 ## Specification